craftercms/docs/source/contribute/index.rst

 Source Code
 -----------
 To contribute code, start by reading our `contribution policy <https://github.com/craftersoftware/craftercms/blob/support/4.x/CONTRIBUTING.md>`_.
-CrafterCMS source code lives in a monorepo at https://github.com/craftersoftware/craftercms, with modules such as Studio, Engine, Deployer, Profile, Social, Studio UI, CLI, and others as top-level folders in that repository as well as Docker Compose, and Kubernetes examples.
+CrafterCMS source code lives in a monorepo at https://github.com/craftersoftware/craftercms, with modules such as Studio, Engine, Deployer, Profile, Social, Studio UI, CLI, and others as top-level folders in that repository as well as Docker Compose and Kubernetes examples.

-Marketplace plugins and blueprints, remain under https://github.com/craftercms.
+Marketplace plugins and blueprints remain under https://github.com/craftercms.

 ----------------
 Acknowledgements